onyx-m2/onyx-m2-server/README.md

 This is currently a pretty straight forward Node/Express server.

 Start by setting up your environment in a .env file.
-It should have at least a `HOSTNAME` and `PIN` entry.
+It should have at least a `M2HOST` and `PIN` entry.
 The `PIN` is the "magic value" needed to authenticate (yes, this could be better, but hey, it's something).

 ```
   # .env
-  HOSTNAME=your_server_hostname_here
+  M2HOST=your_server_hostname_here
   PIN=your_pin_code_here
   NODE_ENV=production
 ```